 e-Prescriptions can be created by physicians through the software functionality and then automatically sent to the pharmacy.
 The patients can specify their preferred pharmacies.

-The EMR software processes payments and updates the medical billing status automatically while confirming and verifying everything with the insurance provider of the patient.
+The Electronic Medical Records (EMR) software processes payments and updates the medical billing status automatically while confirming and verifying everything with the insurance provider of the patient.

 |Electronic medical records||Electronic health records software (EHR) is a software that assists in developing and storing patient medical records digitally.
 This unique system assists physicians in tracking patient histories, notes, medications, and demographics.
 The most popular features of EHR software include e-prescribing, E&M coding advice, and SOAP notes.
 Quality Electronic Health Records Software (EHR) also offers lab integration, voice recognition, tablet support, and device integration.|